Inflation with vector fields revisited: heavy entropy perturbations and primordial black holes: Inflation with vector fields

 We choose the comoving gauge

-This is the unitary gauge in the gauge theory, whose Nambu-Goldstone boson is eaten by the metric, as we will see in the next section.
+This is the unitary gauge in the gauge theory, whose Nambu-Goldstone boson is eaten by the metric.
 Then we have fixed all gauge freedom of the theory.
-The d.o.f $\mathbb{U}$ in the vector fields is the magnetic fluctuation and decouple with any other modes in our configuration.
-It only contribute to the isocurvature fluctuation hence we ignore it in the following discussion.
+The d.o.f $\mathbb{U}$ in the vector fields is the magnetic fluctuation and decouples from any other modes in our configuration.
+It only contributes to the isocurvature fluctuation hence we ignore it in the following discussion.
 We also define the entropy fluctuations.
 Defining \cite{Firouzjahi:2018wlp,Gorji:2020vnh}